London Deserves More Than A Weekend

 More alternative.

-The kind of place where you suddenly remember how brutal European history actually was once you stop romanticizing castles for five minutes.
+Walking through it reminds you how brutal history actually was once you stop romanticizing castles.

 Do less.